Guides

 Caching

-share a single build — important because a full graph build can fan out a dozen or more API calls
+Repeated loads within the window share a single build — important because a full graph build can

 The browser also gets Cache-Control: private, max-age=60.